fedeval/integrations-challenge/connections/documentation/DEVELOPMENT_PROCESS.md

 ## Overview ##

-My approach to solving this task and building the integration can be summarised as a 4 steps process:
+My approach to solving this task and building an integration with Stripe can be summarised as a 4 steps process:
 1. Understanding the lifecycle of an online card payment transaction
 2. Understanding how Stripe implements the lifecycle of an Auth & Capture transaction
-3. Review the starter code to understand the requirements
+3. Reviewing the starter code to understand the requirements
-4. Develop each required method
+4. Developing each required method
    * Code
    * Test
    * Refactor